West Lycian Way One Week

 ![]() |

-Alternatively, we suggest a visit to Letoon, the religious center of Lycia, founded in the 4th century BC.
-Letoon is especially famous for its temples dedicated to the gods Leto, Apollo, and Artemis.
-From here, you can continue to Xanthos. |
+Alternatively, you can visit Letoon, the religious center of Lycia, founded in the 4th century BC.
+Letoon is particularly known for its temples dedicated to the gods Leto, Apollo, and Artemis.
+From there, you can continue your hike toward Xanthos. |

 ![]() |